Like the best apple pie ever, but easier as a crisp.

 Be sure to use rolled oats and not quick oats.
-Quick oats tend to become lost in the recipe.
-Rolled oats have more structure and will remain visible when baked.
+Quick oats tend to become lost in the recipe and make the finished streusel somewhat bready.
+Rolled oats have more structure and remain visible and more textural when baked.
 The oatmeal crisp texture should be like wet, crumbly sand.

-After you make the oatmeal crisp topping, make the apple filling.
+After you make the apple oatmeal crisp topping, make the apple filling.

 - Peel and slice the apples.

 - Toss the apples with sugar, flour, a pinch of salt, cinnamon, and a squirt of lemon juice.
 Lemon juice brightens the flavor of the apples.